shahab-sarmashghi/RESPECT/README.md

 written to the current working directory.
 Run `RESPECT --help` to see all available options.

+## Note on the heterozygosigy rate and ploidy of genomes
+RESPECT doesn't model the ploidy of genomes and the heterozygosity rate between haplotypes.
+As a result, if heterozygosity rate is small, the estimated genome length should be close to the haploid genome length.
+However, if your sample is from a species with large within-species divergence, then the estimated genome length would be larger than the haploid length, approaching ploidy * haploid length based on the magnitude of heterozygosity.
+Modeling that to estimate heterozygosity and ploidy along with the rest of the parameters are left to a future work.

 ## Note on the best range of coverage to run RESPECT
 RESPECT algorithm is designed and optimized to work with low coverage data.
 In the [paper][1], we have provided the benchmarking results for 0.5X to 4X